eclipse-ibeji/ibeji/docs/tutorials/provider/README.md

 ## Introduction

 >[Digital Twin Provider:](https://github.com/eclipse-ibeji/ibeji#high-level-design) "A provider exposes a subset of the vehicle's primary capabilities by registering them with the In-Vehicle Digital Twin Service.
 Once registered with the In-Vehicle Digital Twin Service they can in turn be offered to Ibeji consumers.
-Each capability includes meta data that allow Ibeji consumers to comprehend the nature of the capability, how to work with it and how it can be remotely accessed".
+Each capability includes metadata that allows Ibeji consumers to comprehend the nature of the capability, how to work with it and how it can be remotely accessed".

 In this tutorial, you will leverage your in-vehicle model in code that you have created in the previous tutorial in [Tutorial: Create an In-Vehicle Model with DTDL](../in_vehicle_model/README.md) to create a digital twin provider.
 Additionally, you will learn how to register your digital twin provider with the [In-Vehicle Digital Twin Service](../../design/README.md#in-vehicle-digital-twin-service).